Ingan121/ModernActiveDesktop/README.md

     * Would be pretty hard as many strings are currently hardcoded in HTML files
     * Or just release various localized versions with embedded localized strings, like the pre-MUI Windows?
 Just kidding :D
 * ChannelViewer
-    * Hook fetch / XHR with fetchProxy to get AJAX sites working when force loaded
+    * Hook fetch / XHR with fetchProxy to get AJAX sites working when force-loaded
 * More themes to add
     * Windows 3.x
         * I think it would be pretty easy, just give it flat title bars and buttons with border-radius